 Key features of this sub-module are therefore:

 - Use of AVO to analyse the principal stresses/strains

 - Measuring and modelling time-shifts or velocity changes, horizontal shifts, pre-stack data

-– Estimation of pressure using overburden geomechanics
+- Estimation of reservoir pressure using volumes of time-shifts

 It is anticipated that there will be applications to datasets from HPHT and chalk reservoirs, although other data must also be considered.